-- With respect to vested Time Options, the Named Executive Officer received a lump-sum cash payment in an amount equal to the number of shares underlying the vested Time Option multiplied by the 2016 Dividend amount, less applicable tax withholdings, paid in June 2016. - With respect to unvested Time Options, the Named Executive Officer received a right to cash payment in an amount equal to the number of shares underlying the unvested Time Option multiplied by the 2016 Dividend amount, to be paid in part upon each vesting date under the Time Option (provided that the executive satisfied the vesting conditions applicable to the unvested Time Option, for such vesting date). - We reduced the per share exercise prices of any outstanding unvested Performance Options held by Named Executive Officers, by the per share 2016 Dividend amount.
+- With respect to vested time-vesting options, the Named Executive Officer received a lump-sum cash payment in an amount equal to the number of shares underlying the option multiplied by the 2016 Dividend amount, less applicable tax withholdings, paid in June 2016. - With respect to unvested time-vesting options, the Named Executive Officer received a right to cash payment in an amount equal to the number of shares underlying the option multiplied by the 2016 Dividend amount, to be paid in part upon each vesting date under the option (provided that the executive satisfied the vesting conditions applicable to the unvested option, for such vesting date). - We reduced the per share exercise prices of any outstanding unvested performance-vesting options held by Named Executive Officers, by the per share 2016 Dividend amount.

-In October 2018, our board of directors declared a cash dividend of \$2.10 per share of the company's outstanding common stock (the "2018 Dividend") in connection with the 2018 Recapitalization.

-In connection with the 2018 Dividend, we treated the Time Options and Performance Options held by each of Messrs.
-Lindberg, Read, Bracher, Sheedy, McMahon and Wilson as follows:
+In October 2018, our board of directors declared a cash dividend of \$2.10 per share of the company's outstanding common stock (the "2018 Dividend").
+In connection with the 2018 Dividend, we treated the outstanding options held by each of Messrs.
+Lindberg, Bracher, Read, Sheedy and McMahon pursuant to the 2014 Stock Plan as follows:

-- With respect to vested Time Options, the Named Executive Officer received a lump-sum cash payment in an amount equal to the number of shares underlying the vested Time Option multiplied by the 2018 Dividend amount, less applicable tax withholdings, paid on October 26, 2018. - With respect to unvested Time Options, the Named Executive Officer received a right to cash payment in an amount equal to the number of shares underlying the unvested Time Option multiplied by the 2018 Dividend amount, to be paid in part upon each vesting date under the Time Option (provided that the executive satisfied the vesting conditions applicable to the unvested Time Option, for such vesting date). - We reduced the per share exercise prices of any outstanding unvested Performance Options held by Named Executive Officers, by the per share 2018 Dividend amount.
+- With respect to vested time-vesting options, the Named Executive Officer received a lump-sum cash payment in an amount equal to the number of shares underlying the vested option multiplied by the 2018 Dividend amount, less applicable tax withholdings, paid on October 26, 2018. - With respect to unvested time-vesting options, the Named Executive Officer received a right to cash payment in an amount equal to the number of shares underlying the unvested option multiplied by the 2018 Dividend amount, to be paid in part upon each vesting date under the option (provided that the executive satisfied the vesting conditions applicable to the unvested option, for such vesting date). - We reduced the per share exercise prices of any outstanding unvested performance-vesting options held by Named Executive Officers, by the per share 2018 Dividend amount.